 - (a) The State Constitution limits the tax on real estate to one and one-half per centum of the average fiveyear full valuation, and provides that the State Legislature may prescribe a method to increase this limitation to not to exceed two per centum.
 The tax limit was raised to two per centum by provisions of the County Law and a resolution adopted by the County Board of Supervisors, predecessor to the County Legislature.
-See "THE BONDS AND NOTES - Tax Levy Limitation Law" in the Official Statement to which this Appendix is attached. - (b) Interest on and principal of indebtedness supported by real property taxes for fiscal year 2013 is excluded from the calculation of real estate taxes limited under the provisions of Article VIII, Section 10 of the State Constitution. - (c) Full valuation figures are computed by the State Office of Real Property Tax Services.
+See "THE NOTES - Tax Levy Limitation Law" in the Official Statement to which this Appendix is attached. - (b) Interest on and principal of all indebtedness for fiscal year 2012 is excluded from the calculation of real estate taxes limited under the provisions of Article VIII, Section 10 of the State Constitution. - (c) Full valuation figures are computed by the State Office of Real Property Tax Services.